Creating Competence and passion for Business Excellence

 The Bank’s Core Values which have been put together on the basis of the inputs collected from Barodians across the globe and which are the guiding principles based on which we operate, were unveiled on the special occasion of 110th Foundation Day of our Bank.

-We are resilient in the face of adversity and having faith in our beliefs.
+We are resilient in the face of adversity, drawing strength from our Bank’s values.

 Immense exposure in terms of evaluating sizeable projects and client interaction so early in the career are my biggest pluses in Bank of Baroda..A very friendly culture and the freedom and learning you get here is very good especially for someone at the start of his/her career…